 Risk-taking changes all of us.

 As you gear up for Change the World, consider the risk-taking mission opportunities you want your kids to take and how those experiences will transform them, your ministry and your community.
 To get started, take advantage of the risk-taking moments shared by Travis and apply the ministry insights you’ve explored in this article.
-Check out these additional children’s ministry resources from United Methodist Communications.
-Finally, remember to have fun!
+Remember to have fun!
 You’ll experience laughter that will touch your heart and replenish your soul.
 Seeing kids laugh out loud while taking risks in the name of Jesus can make an eternal difference our lives.
 It’s a 3 on the “risk-o-meter” and the rewards are world-changing.